 Packing can be such a complicated process.
 It’s filled with so many questions: “How did I acquire so many things?”
 “Why didn’t I clean out my fridge after I spilled those meatloaf leftovers eight months ago?”
 “What is the best way to pack books for moving?”

 Good news: As your Portland mover — and your long-distance mover, as well! — we’re here with some advice and tricks on how to pack books for moving.

 You’d think packing books would be fairly straightforward.
 How hard can it be to stick a bunch of rectangular objects in a box, right?

 However, if you start your book-packing process willy-nilly, you’ll end up with ripped dust jackets and damaged corners.
 While that might add character to your books, it makes for terrible resale value if you were planning to get those to Powell’s later.

 If you are a seasoned Portlander or are just moving here from out of state and you want to get a head start on blending in with the locals, you most likely have a fair amount of books.
 Keep in mind that when all stacked together, boxes of books tend to get very heavy, very quickly.

 A good rule of thumb is no more than 30 books in a box.
+Books are heavy.
 Smaller, sturdier boxes with fewer books will help ensure the bottom of your box doesn’t suddenly fall out, while also making it easier for your movers to load and unload the stuff into the moving truck.